dawithers/battery/README.md

+## Note
+This is a fork of [battery](https://github.com/actuallymentor/battery) by actuallymentor.
+This fork uses [bclm](https://github.com/zackelia/bclm) instead of smc to enable battery maintenance via Apple's firmware instead of via a software daemon.
+This simplifies the implementation and supports battery maintenance during sleep, but removes the ability to choose arbitrary maintenance values.
+This implementation only supports a maintenance value of 80%.
+This is a limitation in Apple's firmware.
+It requires firmware >= 13.0.

 # Battery charge limiter for Apple Silicon Macbook devices

 <img width="300px" align="right" src="./screenshots/tray.png"/>This tool makes it possible to keep a chronically plugged in Apple Silicon Macbook at `80%` battery, since that will prolong the longevity of the battery.
 It is free and open-source and will remain that way.